seng637-winter2025/a1-ModulesSoft/seng637-a1-team_number.md

 # How the pair testing was managed and team work/effort was divided

 In this pair testing approach, Yousef and Riley collaborated to ensure an efficient and well-documented testing process.
 Yousef was responsible for executing the test instructions on the application, interacting with the system, and identifying any issues or unexpected behaviors.
 Meanwhile, Riley focused on updating the report in real time, documenting test results, noting any defects, and ensuring all observations were accurately recorded.
-This division of work allowed for a streamlined process where both team members could focus on their respective tasks without distractions, leading to more thorough testing and precise documentation.
-Their teamwork ensured that any issues were captured and documented.

 # Difficulties encountered, challenges overcome, and lessons learned